-Press the Enter key for the BIOS to auto detect all detailed parameters of the hard disk drivers (HDD).
-If auto detection is successful, the correct values will be shown in the remaining items of this menu.
+When you press the Enter> key for the BIOS to auto detect all detailed parameters of the hard disk drivers (HDD).
+If auto detection is successful, the correct values will be shown in the remaining items of this menu

-- A new IDE HDD must be first formatted, otherwise it can not read/write.
+- A new IDE HDD must be first formatted, otherwise it can't be read or write.
 The basic step in using a HDD is to run FDISK, and then FORMAT the drive.
 Most current HDDs have already been subjected to low-level format at the factory, so you can probably skip this operation.
-Remember though, the primary IDE HDD must have its partition set to active within the FDISK procedure. - If you are using an old HDD that is already formatted, auto detection can not detect the correct parameters.
+Remember though, the primary IDE HDD must have its partition set to active within the FDISK procedure. - 2 If you are using an old HDD that is already formatted, auto detection can't detect the correct parameters.
 You may need to do a low-level format or set the parameters manually, and then check if the HDD is working.